-Mercury glass, silver, snow and candles set the stage for this reflective, soft, and elegant winter tablescape perfect for January or even the holiday season. ➡
+Inside: Mercury glass, vintage silver, snow, and candles set the stage for this reflective, soft, and elegant silver and white winter tablescape perfect for January or even the holiday season. ➡

 This post contains Amazon and other affiliate links for your convenience.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase something through any link, I may receive a small commission, at no extra charge to you.
 I only recommend products that I love or would purchase for myself.
 See my full disclosure here.

-This set of mercury glass finials adorn my master bedroom fireplace mantel as Christmas decorations in December become the ideal focal point and touch of sparkle as winter decorations.
-They are the star and inspiration of this centerpiece this January.
-They set the stage for a reflective, soft, elegant table of silver and white.
+The beautiful silver mercury glass finials that adorn my master bedroom fireplace mantel as Christmas decorations in December become the ideal focal point and touch of sparkle as winter decorations.
+They are the star and inspiration of this whole January table centerpiece, setting the stage for a reflective, soft, elegant table full of silver and white.

-The mirror runner that is still in place from my holiday table makes the base for this winter design.
-The reflection complements the mercury glass and candlelight beautifully and really amps up the reflective quality of this table!
+The mirror table runner is still in place from my holiday table and is another key element for this winter design.
+The reflection complements the mercury glass and candlelight beautifully and really amps up the twinkle of this beautiful winter table!

-I add lots of white candles down the center of the table among the finials, both real and battery-operated among the finials.
+I added lots of white candles down the center of the table among the finials, both real and battery-operated.
 These battery-operated candles with the moving “flickering” flame are so realistic!

-My vintage silver candlesticks are a perfect partner to the mercury glass finials…
+My vintage silver candleholders are a perfect partner to the mercury glass finials:

-And what winter tablescape would be complete without a little (faux) snow!
-I sprinkled a bit of artificial snow around the centerpiece and then added some natural elements on top with cedar sprigs and pinecones.
-These particular cedar pieces are also faux, but I have used real cedar from our trees in the past.
+And what winter tablescape would be complete without a little (faux) snow?
+I sprinkled a bit of artificial snow around the centerpiece and then added some natural elements on top with cedar sprigs and pine cones.
+These cedar pieces are also faux, but I usually use real greenery from our cedar trees for centerpieces and floral arrangements.

-And then it really snowed!
-I HAD to put this centerpiece back into place in February this year just because we don’t often have this view from our dining room window in Texas!
+And for more winter magic?
+It really snowed!
+We don’t often have this view from our dining room window in Texas:

 This winter tablescape is a nice contrast to the dark winter days of January with its silvery light.
 And a relaxing place to have an unhurried dinner with family and friends.

 I’d love to hear what you do with your dining table in early January.
 Do you set it for the season or leave it bare?
 Let me know in the comments!

 As always, I appreciate your visit, comments, and shares here on the blog!
 I’d love it if you also follow along with me on Pinterest, Instagram, and Facebook so you won’t miss any of my inspiration and ideas.